ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 > If you are using MIUI, you may need to use [Hidden Settings for MIUI](https://play.google.com/store/apps/details?id=com.ceyhan.sets).
 After you install it, open it and tap on Manage applications.
 Then continue with the steps below.

-1. Uninstall or disable the official YouTube / YT Music / Reddit app.
-Alternatively, go to the App info of YouTube / YT Music / Reddit and tap on "Set as default" / "Open by default" > Open supported links, **Off**.
+1. Go to the App info of the unpatched YouTube / YT Music / Reddit app and tap on "Set as default" / "Open by default" > Open supported links, **Off**.

+> Alternatively, uninstall or disable the unpatched YouTube / YT Music / Reddit app.

 2. Now open the App info of the patched YouTube / YT Music / Reddit and tap on "Set as default" / "Open by default" > Open supported links, **On**.